-- 7 new COVID-19 deaths in the province with a total of 1,038 COVID-19 deaths in the province since the beginning of the pandemic.
+- There have been 3 new COVID-19 deaths in the province with a total of 1,524 COVID-19 deaths in the province since the beginning of the pandemic.

-- 69,746 have been vaccinated in BC, this is spread across all health areas.
+- 1,235,863 doses of a COVID-19 vaccine have been administered in BC, this is spread across all health areas.

-- Current Provincial Health Officer Orders regarding social gatherings are in place through Feb 5, 2021 at Midnight.
+- Current Provincial Health Officer Orders regarding social gatherings remains in place.
 Learn more about these orders here.

 BC COVID-19 Support App

 If you haven't already checked out the BC COVID-19 Support App (available for iOS and Android phones), it really is worth a look.
 It has all of the provincial COVID-19 info in one spot, including the daily updates, vaccination info, self-assessment tool, business and community resources and so much more.

 Long-Term Care, Assisted Living & Independent Living Outbreaks updates